 Mix in a large, open container and use immediately.
 According to Statewide IPM Program, Agriculture and Natural Resources, University of California, it can be safely used on people, pets, clothing, and furniture.

-But the mix cannot be covered or stored because it can explode a closed container.
+The mix cannot be covered or stored because it can explode a closed container.
 To get rid of the leftover solution, dilute it heavily with water, and pour down the drain.

 Retail Products That Work